 Learn From Diverse Social Work Leaders

 OLLU's Worden School of Social Work employs social work experts with extensive and diverse experience both working in the field and educating others.
-Learn from an outstanding team of BSW faculty invested in your success as a social worker.
+Learn from an outstanding team of BSW faculty invested in your success as a social worker, including BSW Program Director, Kimberly Gallegos.
+In a recent interview, Dr. Gallegos provides a little more insight into the BSW program.

 "They always stayed connected, either via phone, video conferencing, email, or even text messages."